NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Frightful Moan.md

 * * *

-You lament your fate, forcing each living creature in a @Template\[emanation|distance:30\] to attempt a Will check save against your class DC or spell DC, whichever is higher.
+You lament your fate, forcing each living creature in a 30-foot emanation to attempt a Will check save against your class DC or spell DC, whichever is higher.

 **Success** The creature is unaffected and temporarily immune to Frightful Moans for 1 minute.